“Giving thanks always for all things to God the Father in the name of our Lord Jesus Christ” – Ephesians 5:20

 Along with Job many have been brought to a place where, though like Job they don’t understand all that is going on in their lives, still they proclaim, “For I know that my Redeemer lives” (Job 19:25).
 And also, “But He knows the way that I take; when He has tested me, I shall come forth as gold” (Job 23:10).
 These are precious eternal insights.
 But it isn’t until God speaks in chapter 38 that the truth comes out.
 And even then, God does not provide all the insight we the reader are aware of from the first two chapters.
 It isn’t until the last five chapters of a forty-two chapter book that God thunders, “Who is this who darkens counsel by words without knowledge?”
 (Job 38:2).

 It’s not by accident that in Romans 8:32 God mentions how He, along with His Son Jesus, “also freely gives us all things.”
 Here is the basis for giving thanks for all things even when the things God allows in our lives do not seem eligible for our being thankful.
-There is a far greater purpose in life than our comfort, material prosperity, ease, and even our health.
-There is a far greater purpose in life than the comfort, material prosperity, ease and even health of our loved ones and others as well.
+There is a far greater purpose in life than our comfort, material prosperity, ease, and even our health or that of our loved ones and others as well.

 God’s paramount purpose for all who follow Him is to conform us to the likeness of Jesus (Romans 8:29).
 The finished poem of which I spoke above is a poem written with lines of Christ-like followers.
 God is preparing us for eternity with Him.
 That requires Christ-likeness.
 And the bottom line is that being Christ-like involves sacrifice.
 Jesus came to give His life a ransom for many (Mark 10:45).
 Jesus came to serve in death (Philippians 2:5-11).
 “Jesus wept” (John 11:35).
 Jesus went to and died on the cross and shed His blood for our sins (1 Peter 1:18-19).
 And we are called to follow in His steps (1 Peter 2:21) and walk like He did (1 John 2:6).